 4. History of abuse

 Children learn by observing their parents and siblings.
-If you tend to get angry or show disrespect to people in unfamiliar or uncomfortable situations, chances are your child would learn to deal with them the same way (2).
+If you tend to get angry or show disrespect to people in unfamiliar or uncomfortable situations, chances are your child would learn to deal with them the same way.
+The Michigan State University states that this ‘‘observational learning” is not only confined to people with whom a child directly interacts but also includes the influences of media, television, or other people around them outside the home (2).

 5. Bad influences